nicolastoulemont/remix-link-types/README.md

 ## Disclaimer

-This is an incomplete program that isn't made (so far) to pass the remix tests suit.
-It won't cover every (many) cases. and can very much be improved.
+This is an incomplete program that isn't made to pass the remix tests suit, it doesn't cover every (many) cases and can very much be improved.
+It was made for demonstration purposes for a use case of writing types based on assets.
+It is not production ready and doesn't aim to be.

+I'm sure that the remix team will at some point make the Link "to" prop type safe in a much better way.

 ## How to use

-Because we can't hook (at least so far) into remix itself, we have to run the type generation outside of remix, in user land.
+Because we can't hook into remix itself, we have to run the type generation outside of remix, in user land.

 We do so by :

-1. Generating the types whenever the routes files or the remix config file change using a file watcher
+1. Generating the types whenever the routes files or the remix config file change using a file watcher that we will run in parallel of our remix dev command.
 2. Importing the generated types in our components.

 ### Type generation